Climate-based bean planting guide for The Pas, Manitoba

 Main risk: The usual risk here is losing time early, since delayed planting or cool starts can slow maturity for longer-season bean varieties.

-How Frost Affects Beans in The Pas
+How Frost Affects Planting Dates for Beans in The Pas

 The Pas usually has about 121 frost-free days, with a typical last spring frost around May 24 and a typical first fall frost around September 22.